marcopioppini/hercules/doc/hercules.conf.5.md

 **DefaultNumPaths**=*int*

-> Specify how many SCION path to use for data transfers.
+> Specify how many SCION paths to use for data transfers.
 > This is an upper limit, if fewer paths are available only those will be used.
 > This value may be overridden on a per-destination basis, see
 > *PER-DESTINATION OVERRIDES*.